Incentive Motivation: Best Practices for Incentives

-Too often we think incentive programs and recognition initiatives are only for sales people.
-The truth is almost every organization will benefit from using both recognition and incentive programs as part of their overall strategy to impact corporate culture and drive desired business behaviors.
-Effective recognition programs are typically based on the core values of the organization (the things you want to be known for internally and externally) and should be designed to reward and recognize those behaviors that stand the test of time.
+Too often, we think incentive programs and recognition initiatives are only for salespeople.
+Truth is, almost every organization can benefit from using both recognition and incentive programs as part of their overall strategy to impact culture and drive desired business behaviors.
+Effective recognition programs are typically based on the core values of the organization (the things you want to be known for internally and externally) and should be designed to reward and recognize the behaviors that stand the test of time.
 Well-designed recognition programs are critical for employee engagement, but they are not the only tool required for businesses to be successful and to increase employee engagement.

 Motivation in the Workplace: Incentives at Work

-Recognition programs recognize behaviors that have already happened but incentives are an important element in how you can guide and direct behaviors in an organization going forward.
+Recognition programs recognize behaviors that have already happened, whereas, incentives are an important element to guide and direct behaviors in an organization moving forward.

 Recognition = Past Behaviors